 On the subject of unconscious biases, training hiring managers in diversity will equip them with an ability to avoid certain biases and be generally more aware and sensitive of diversity issues.
 Automatic judgements that we all make, such as affinity bias where we might gravitate towards or favour people similar to ourselves, can be minimised once they are put in the spotlight and identified.

 Introduce a diverse interview panel

 Another way of avoiding unconsciousness biases is to not leave the hiring decision down to either an individual or a group of similar individuals.
 Making the selection process collaborative, by including diversity in the interviewing panel will eliminate the aforementioned affinity bias immediately, as well as give the candidate a better, hopefully more encouraging, view of your workforce and company ethos.

 Remote working and flexible hours will attract more diverse candidates, as well as improve retention rates, research showing that long commute times are a major reason why employees quit.
 Distance from downtown office locations is often correlated with more diverse neighbourhoods, and from a gender diversity perspective, working mothers are drawn first to those employers who offer flexible working hours.
 Again, companies need to champion these policies and benefits in all the right places, to widen the net on diverse talent.

 Does your company have any of these measures in place?
 What has been the impact on your hiring?

-[Sources: McKinsey, PwC, CWJobs, Diversity In Tech, Credit Suisse, Harvard Business Review, Hewlett Packard]Posted almost 2 years ago
+[Sources: McKinsey, PwC, CWJobs, Diversity In Tech, Credit Suisse, Harvard Business Review, Hewlett Packard]Posted about 2 years ago